| bibliography

 a second centers around the figure of Arthur Rimbaud (poems, drawings and photographs),

 and the third is a notebook designed by Patti Smith."
+The

-Guardian about these publications and the related exhibition
+Guardian about these publications and the related exhibition Patti

-Smith: American Artist
+Smith: American Artistby Frank Stefanko

 Lenny Kaye (foreword), Patti